socalledsound/nu-scripts/week1/03-i-heart-react-simplified/w1-v-13-JSX.md

 Below this is our App function.
 And you can see that it's basically just one big return statement, which returns a fairly large block of JSX.

+[SC]

+[VO]
+In the next video, we'll talk more about this function, which is called a stateless functional component in React.

+For now, I want you to focus on the JSX that it returns.

+[SC]

+[VO]
+Notice how we can assign all of the properties you'd expect to be able to assign to an HTML element, for instance, classNames for styling, and in the img tag you can see that we give it both an src attibute and also an alt attribute.

+[SC]

+[VO]
+But pay particular attention to the src property of that img tag.
+Do you see those curly braces?

+We can mix javascript expressions and variables into our JSX inside curly braces.

+So what we're doing here, is assigning the logo that we import at the top of the page to that src property.
+And that's how we display that logo on the page.

+[SC]

+[VO]

+So we've seen that JSX is a way of writing something like HTML right in our javascript code.

+we use camelcase to assign properties to the react elements that we write in our JSX

+we can mix javascript into our JSX using curly braces.

+we can write standard html elements with JSX

+and .... we can also invoke custom components.

+[SC]

+[VO]
+remember our index.js file, where we invoked this app function using JSX?

+[SC]

+[VO]
+In the next video, I'll focus this most fundamental building block of React, which is called a component.
+I'll see you there.

 This function is called a 'stateless functional React component' and it's a great way to write React components.
 We can write these functions using the function keyword, or as arrow functions.
 We'll mostly write them as arrow functions in this course, but either way works.

 [SC]